thunkable/docs-thunkable-com/block-it/variables.md

 ---

-Variables are nicknames users never see for elements in your app that can be a value, text string, list, color which you want to store and change to make your app function smoothly
+Variables are helpful nicknames for elements in your app that can be a value, text string, list, or color which you want to store so that you can use them at any time in your app \(global variables\) or specified times \(local variables\)

 * [Create a global variable](#create-global-variable)
 * [Get a global variable](#get-a-global-variable)